 If you total the car, you’re responsible for the fair market value of the vehicle and what you still owe on the lease, a.k.a. — the gap.
 So, your insurance company will pay the actual cash value of your leased car, but you’ll pay for that gap, which could be in the thousands!

 Some things to keep in mind about gap insurance for your leased car:

-In order to get the benefits of gap insurance if your vehicle is stolen, you’re auto insurance company will have to declare the vehicle a total loss.
+To get the benefits of gap insurance if your vehicle is stolen, your auto insurance company will have to declare the vehicle a total loss.
 This happens in two ways: if your vehicle is recovered with enough damage done to it by the people who stole it, or if your vehicle is never recovered — usually, insurance companies will have a waiting period to allow time for your car to show up.

 If your insurance company does declare your car a total loss, they will pay out the fair market value of the vehicle, which sometimes is less than what you still owe on the vehicle, even if it were stolen.
-So, similar to if you crash your car, total it, and have a “gap” to pay, you may have that same gap to pay for if your car was stolen.
+So, if you total your car, and have a “gap” to pay, you may have that same gap to pay for if your car was stolen.

 Keep in mind, every insurance company is different, and though most cover theft with gap insurance, you’ll want to check to see how a stolen vehicle is handled with your specific provider.

 Is gap insurance mandatory?
 In most cases, no. Typically, the only time gap insurance is required is if you lease or finance your car, where it will be included in the contract and you’ll commonly pay for it within the lease agreement for a fee.
 Other times, you probably won’t be required to have the coverage.
 Be sure to check with your dealership and ask if it’s included.